Azure/vdc/Environments/SharedServices/readme.md

   - Domain user name - will be used for AD deployment and not yet included in current deployment
 - "[DOMAIN_ADMIN_USER_PASSWORD]"
   - Domain user password - will be used for AD deployment and not yet included in current deployment.
 Follow the [guidelines](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm) for setting the password.
+  - UPDATE: If the deployment admin wants a random password for the Domain Admin account please set the value to ""
+    - Ex. $ENV:DOMAIN_ADMIN_USER_PWD=""
 - "[VM_ADMIN_USER_NAME]"
   - VM log in username
 - "[VM_ADMIN_USER_PASSWORD]"
   - VM user password.
 Follow the [guidelines](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm) for setting the password.
+  - UPDATE: If the deployment admin wants a random password for the VM Admin account please set the value to ""
+    - Ex. $ENV:ADMIN_USER_PWD=""
 - "[SSH_KEY]"
   - Needs to be a valid public ssh rsa key for SSH to linux box
+- "[BOOLEAN]
+  - This value needs to be "True" or "False"
+    - "True" will deploy Azure Sentinel to the Shared Services Environment
+    - "False" will NOT deploy Azure Sentinel

 To use the above script: